dabacon/essays/hyperqard.md

 * 10 points for claiming quantum computers are key to artificial general intelligence without any backing for this claim.

+* 15 points for claiming quantum computers are key to solving humanity's most difficult problems, from climate change to aging, without any backing for these claims.

 * 15 points for solving PSPACE-complete problems in polynomial time.

 * 20 points for solving uncomputable problems in polynomial time.